Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 Can Rust compile to WebAssembly?

-Why doesn’t Ethereum use Rust?
+Why doesn’t Ethereum primarily use Rust?

-How does Rust prevent memory leaks?
+How does Rust help prevent memory leaks?

 What’s the future of Rust in blockchain?